newjersey/navigator.business.nj.gov/web/roadmaps/tasks/alternate-name.md

 callToActionLink: "https://www.nj.gov/treasury/revenue/altname.shtml"
 callToActionText: "Apply for My Alternate Name"
 ---
+Now that you formed your business, you may decide to get an alternate business name(s).

-You may decide to get an alternate business name(s).
-Some businesses do this if they want to have different business names under the same legal structure.
+Businesses choose to get an alternate name if they want to have different business names under the same legal structure.
 If you decide to have an alternate name, it must be registered with the New Jersey Division of Revenue and Enterprise Services.
 The application you will file is often referred to as form C-150G.

-To complete this task, you must have:
+To complete this application, you must have:
 - `Entity ID|entity-id`
 - Desired alternate name